auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 Now you can verify the new pipeline running on this new input by watching the address you set as your `output_urls` in `output.pbtxt` file.

-## Reconfiguring the Pipeline to Run Face Detection
+## Reconfigure the Person Detection Pipeline to do Face Detection

 In the previous step you were able to run a person detector model provided via AMD Vitis AI model zoo on two different sources of input (MP4 file and RTSP Stream).
 In this section, we are going to run the last pipeline you just ran but change the model from a person detector to a face detector.
 First, we will walk you through what's needed.
 Then we will explain the logic behind it futher.